Configuring Open WebUI for AI Interaction

 View all users and their role, name, e-mail, OAuth 2.0 ID, last active date and the user creation date.

-Edit name, email and password, and delete all users, except for other administrators.
+Edit name, e-mail and password and delete all users, except for other administrators.

 View and delete chats of all users, except for other administrators.